onnela-lab/gptoolsStan/cran-comments.md

 # Revisions in response to comments from 2023-12-18 for resubmission of 0.1.0.

+Thank you for the comments.
+Please find point-by-point responses below.
+Code changes are available at https://github.com/onnela-lab/gptoolsStan/pull/4.

 > Please always write package names, software names and API (application programming interface) names in single quotes in title and description. e.g: --> 'Stan' Please note that package names are case sensitive.

 We have wrapped 'Stan' and 'cmdstanr' in single quotes.